ishanvj2207/perspective/packages/perspective-viewer/README.md

-The documentation in this module defines the instance structure of a `<perspective-viewer>` DOM object instantiated typically, through HTML or any relevent DOM method e.g. `document.createElement("perspective-viewer")` or `document.getElementsByTagName("perspective-viewer")`.
+The documentation in this module defines the instance structure of a `<perspective-viewer>` DOM object instantiated typically, through HTML or any relevant DOM method e.g. `document.createElement("perspective-viewer")` or `document.getElementsByTagName("perspective-viewer")`.